PyEncode: An Open-Source Library for Structured Quantum State Preparation: PyEncode Library

 \subsection{Fourier}

 A superposition of $T$ sinusoidal modes, each parameterized by frequency $n_t$, amplitude $A_t$, and phase $\varphi_t$:

 Constructor: \texttt{FOURIER(modes=[(n1, A1, phi1), ...])}.
 Circuit complexity: $\mathcal{O}(m^2)$ via the inverse Quantum Fourier Transform~\cite{gonzalezconde2024,moosa2024}.
 The DFT of each mode contributes exactly two nonzero coefficients (a complex conjugate pair at $\pm n_t$), so the full vector has $2T$ nonzero DFT coefficients.
 PyEncode prepares this sparse Fourier state using the \texttt{SPARSE} synthesizer and applies the inverse QFT, yielding an $\mathcal{O}(m^2)$ circuit dominated by the QFT for $T \ll m$; the \texttt{SPARSE} sub-circuit contributes $\mathcal{O}(Tm)$ gates, which is subdominant when $T = \mathcal{O}(1)$.
 The single-mode case ($T=1$) subsumes sine ($\varphi=0$) and cosine ($\varphi=\pi/2$) as special cases of the same circuit.
-Arises as a sinusoidal or multi-modal load in mechanics, an eigenmode in structural dynamics, and a Fourier component in signal processing.

-\textbf{Example.} A pure sine wave is a single Fourier mode with $\varphi=0$.
-The DFT has two nonzero coefficients; PyEncode prepares a sparse Fourier state and applies the inverse QFT: